Adrikaaa/Adrikaaa/README.md

 Still breaking things.
 Still debugging at 2 AM.

-But I'm getting better. 🚀
+I am a prefecsationst but i learn. 🚀